Merlin Crossley: Research

 Crossley is interested in gene regulation.
 He studied an unusual genetic disorder termed Haemophilia B Leyden where patients recover after puberty.
 The condition results from mutations that disrupt the control region of the clotting factor IX gene.

 A testosterone-responsive element accounts for post-pubertal recovery.

 He has also investigated abnormal patterns of globin gene expression and his work on mutations associated with the lifelong expression of the fetal haemoglobin gene may help in the treatment of thalassemia and sickle cell anaemia.
 He is using CRISPR-mediated gene editing to introduce beneficial mutations in cell lines as models for treating genetic diseases.
 Clinical trials by major gene editing companies are now introducing mutations that his lab described.

+This recent work is considered highly significant.
+Because co-inheriting mutations that generate lifelong fetal globin expression (so-called Hereditary Persistence of Fetal Hemoglobin or HPFH mutations) essentially prevents Sickle Cell Disease and beta-thalassemia, understanding the molecular mechanisms and mimicking them by CRISPR-gene editing has become the major therapeutic strategy.

+Crossley’s lab made three seminal contributions: he showed all the natural point mutations in the fetal globin gene promoter that cause HPFH either create new sites for gene activating proteins or disrupt sites for repressors, BCL11A or ZBTB7A.
+This is how he discovered ZBTB7A was one of the two major fetal globin repressors, and is how BCL11A was found to directly repress the fetal globin gene.
+He also showed how deletions in the beta-globin locus alleviate fetal globin silencing.
+There are many different deletions but they all remove the beta-globin gene promoter.
+This means that the fetal globin promoter no longer has competition from the beta-globin promoter and it can now access the large enhancer, the Locus Control Region.
+Finally, he showed that methylation, not only correlates with fetal globin silencing but that removing or adding back DNA methylation (using deadCas9-mediated epigenetic editing) can turn the gene on and off.
+This is significant as epigenetic editing does not cut the DNA so may be even safer than standard CRISPR-editing and base editing.